-Individuals attempting to break into the many different industries including business, marketing, teaching, etc will need to learn many terms, techniques, and strategies.
+Individuals attempting to break into the many different industries, including business, marketing, teaching, etc., will need to learn many terms, techniques, and strategies.
 One of the most important is the SWOT analysis, which is a vital business, marketing and teaching theory.
-The technique can be very beneficial when developing a plan because it helps analyse the subjects internal weaknesses and strengths but also the external opportunities and threats.
+The technique can be very beneficial when developing a plan because it helps analyse the internal weaknesses and strengths of the subjects, but also the external opportunities and threats.

 It will also identify external factors and opportunities.
 Students can also benefit from using SWOT analysis since it provides insight into their best and worst attributes.
 More about SWOT analysis for students can be found below.